Metropolis-Hastings transition kernel couplings: Two-step representations of common MH algorithms

-Minorization arguments often employ the following coupling construction, sometimes called a Nummelin splitting \citep{nummelin1978uniform, athreya1978new, jones2001honest, gelman2010handbook}, to bound the convergence rate of a chain to its stationary distribution.
-Suppose that we run two identically distributed Markov chains $(X_n)$ and $(Y_n)$ in tandem, with one initialized arbitrarily and the other initialized from its stationary distribution $\pi$.
-If $X_n, Y_n \in \calC$ at some step $n$, then we flip a coin with probability $\eps$ of heads.
-If the coin comes up heads we then draw $X_{n+1} = Y_{n+1} \sim \nu$, and otherwise we draw $X_{n+1}$ and $Y_{n+1}$ independently from their residual distributions so that $X_{n+1} \sim \nu^r_x := (P(X_n,\cdot) - \epsilon \nu(\cdot) / ( 1-\epsilon)$ and $Y_{n+1}\sim \nu^r_y := (P(Y_n,\cdot) - \epsilon \nu(\cdot))/(1-\epsilon)$.
-Once the chains have met we update both chains according to the same draws from $P$, so that they they remain together at all subsequent iterations.
-Otherwise we repeat the above whenever both chains occupy $\calC$.
+Minorization arguments often use a coupling technique called Nummelin splitting \citep{nummelin1978uniform, athreya1978new, jones2001honest, gelman2010handbook} to bound the convergence rate of such a chain to its stationary distribution.
+Suppose that we run two identically distributed Markov chains $(X_t)$ and $(Y_t)$, with one initialized arbitrarily and the other initialized from its stationary distribution $\pi$.
+If both chains occupy $\calC$ at the same iteration $t$, then we flip a coin with probability $\eps$ of heads.
+On heads, we draw $X_{t+1} = Y_{t+1} \sim \nu$, and otherwise we draw $X_{t+1}$ and $Y_{t+1}$ independently from their residual distributions so that $X_{n+1} \sim \nu^r_x := (P(X_n,\cdot) - \epsilon \nu(\cdot) / ( 1-\epsilon)$ and $Y_{n+1}\sim \nu^r_y := (P(Y_n,\cdot) - \epsilon \nu(\cdot))/(1-\epsilon)$.
+Once the chains meet, we update both chains using the same transitions from $P$, so that they remain together at all subsequent iterations.
+Otherwise, we repeat this process whenever both chains occupy $\calC$, until meeting occurs.